 - Be sure to stop the engine before changing oil.
 Allow engine to cool down sufficiently, oil can be hot and can burn.
-Park the vehicle on a flat surface, raise - the cargo bed, and mount the safety support. - 2.
+Dash the unhible on a flat surface miss. - 1.
+Park the vehicle on a flat surface, raise the cargo bed, and mount the safety support. - 2.
 Put a film of clean transmission oil on the rubber seal of the new filter.